 A: Yes!
 BOKS is 100% free, and we encourage our trainers to partner with existing before school programs to reach more kids.

-Q: What curriculums do you offer and when can I use them?
+Q: What lesson plans do you offer and when can I use them?

-A: Please see the chart below for details about each of our curriculums, but remember BOKS can always be adapted to fit your specific school needs.
-Check out our sample curriculum here.
+A: Please see the chart below for details about each of our lesson plan resources, but remember BOKS can always be adapted to fit your specific school needs.
+Check out our sample lesson plan here.

-Q: How many weeks are in each curriculum?
+Q: How many weeks are in each lesson plan document?

 A: Our Elementary and Middle School programs consist of two 12 week sessions, with 3 unique lesson plans each week.
 The lesson plans can be used session after session.
 Be sure to check back on the Trainer Hub and Canadian Facebook Community for special edition lesson plans and new games.